SanForgeStudio/sanCore/README.md

 Here are a bunch of features that currently reside in sanCore, sanCore is still a simple yet fun system.

-- **Command Line Interface (CLI):** Execute various commands to interact with the operating system, and perform system operations.

 - **Information Display:** Retrieve system details.

 - **System Operations:** Perform actions like shutting down and rebooting.